selplacei/DatasheetCalculator/Dataset_Format.md

   the maximum possible actual values in the given month and year.
 When loaded, it's converted to `datetime.date`.
 - `time`: A time of day in the format HH:MM:SS (for example, `21:50:00`).
 HH must be less than 24; MM and SS must both be less than 60.
   When loaded, it's converted to `datetime.time`.
-- `datetime`: A time and date in a subset of the ISO 8601 format, YYYY-MM-DD HH:MM:SS (for example, `2022-01-05 21:50:00`).
+- `datetime`: A time and date in a subset of the ISO 8601 format, specifically YYYY-MM-DD HH:MM:SS (for example, `2022-01-05 21:50:00`).
   The values have the same restrictions as `date` and `time`.
 When loaded, it's converted to `datetime.datetime`.
 - `timedelta`: A duration of time in the format XXdXXhXXmXXs, with each element optional, though at least one is required (for example, `2d15h` or `1h25m33s`).
 Unlike `time`, the total may exceed 24 hours, and each element has an unlimited value.
-  When loaded, it's converted to `datetime.timedelta`, but only elements present in the raw value are displayed.
+  When loaded, it's converted to `datetime.timedelta`, but only elements present in the raw value are displayed (exceeding their normal values if needed).

 ## The `formulas` value
 This value describes which values (if any) to calculate and display above the data, and how to calculate them.